dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 <h3>Content Delivery Networks (CDN)</h3>

 Remember when I mentioned earlier that the distance between the browser and server matters?
 The further apart the two are, the slower your site will be and the more power is consumed transferring your site's files.
 CDN's offer a really cool solution to that.
-CDN's deliver content through its own network of global servers.
+CDN's deliver content through their own network of global servers.
 It works by caching a copy of your site's files on multiple servers around the world, so when a user visits your site, these files are served to their browser from the nearest server.

 <h3>Search Engine Optimization (SEO)</h3>